-4.2 Framework Categories
+4.2 Framework Lots

-To simplify the application process to join the new framework and the commissioning of services from it the services required under the framework are now divided into the two categories detailed below.
+To simplify the application process to join the new framework and the commissioning of services from it, the services required under the framework are now divided into the two Lots detailed below.

-Providers are invited to apply at the outset for entry onto the framework to deliver one or two categories of service.
-If applying for only one category the provider can also apply again on the re-opening of the framework to be accepted for delivery of services under the other category.
+Providers are invited to apply at the outset for entry onto the framework to deliver one or two Lots of service.
+If applying for only one Lot the provider can also apply again on the reopening of the framework to be accepted for delivery of services under the other Lot.
 This will allow providers to benefit from upskilling, new staff or premises, or by extending the nature of the service they can offer.